RobertRudd/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/extensible-data-security-policies.md

 DELETE and INSERT operations involving the specified constrained tables.
 Unless carefully designed and tested, policy queries can have a significant performance impact.
 Therefore, make sure to follow simple but important guidelines when developing an extensible data security policy.
-For more information, see the "Developing efficient extensible data security policies" section in [Developing Extensible Data Security Policies (White paper) [AX 2012]](/dynamicsax-2012/appuser-itpro/developing-extensible-data-security-policies-white-paper).

 When two or more security policies apply, the intersection (not the union) of the records that are included by each policy are the only records that can be